 Hackman was a four-year member, producer and musical director of the a capella group The Other Guys at the University of Illinois, a group that under his direction placed runner-up in the International Competition of Collegiate Acapella at Avery Fisher Hall.
 He is a prolific songwriter, having written hundreds of songs and releasing several albums of original music.
 His song "The Pendulum Song" was chosen among tens of thousands as a finalist in the John Lennon Songwriting Competition, and he has also received honorable mention in the Billboard songwriting competition.
 In season seven of American Idol, Hackman was one of 164 contestants chosen from more than 150,000 to attend Hollywood Week.
 He finished in the top 64.

-Hackman studied conducting under Otto-Werner Mueller and counterpoint/composition under Dr. Ford Lallerstedt at the Curtis Institute of Music in Philadelphia.
+Hackman studied conducting with Otto-Werner Mueller at the Curtis Institute of Music in Philadelphia; his musical mentor at Curtis was Dr. Ford Lallerstedt, who instructed him in counterpoint, composition, and improvisation.
 He subsequently studied conducting with David Zinman at the American Academy of Conducting at Aspen and received further instruction in orchestration from the prolific Broadway orchestrator and composer William Brohn (Miss Saigon, Wicked, Ragtime and countless others).
 He served as the assistant conductor of the Reading Symphony for two seasons, where he led subscription, family, education and New Year's Eve programs.